-The initial PB40 PowerBuoy system for this project was deployed in September 2008.
+The initial PB40 PowerBuoy system for our Spain project was deployed in September 2008.
 After a short testing period, the buoy was removed from the water for work on improvements to the power take-off and control systems.
 We are currently in discussions with Iberdrola Cantabria regarding the nature and costs of these improvements and their effects on plans for the redeployment of the buoy and the next phases of the project.
-Because the amended Spain construction agreement does not cover the terms for deployment of the underwater transmission cable and substation and the manufacture and deployment of the nine additional PowerBuoy units, we will need to enter into a subsequent contract with Iberdrola Cantabria before we complete these elements of construction of the full wave power station.
+If no modification to the Spain construction agreement is agreed to by the parties, the customer may, subject to certain conditions in the agreement, terminate the agreement and would not be obligated to make any more milestone payments.
 In addition, if we and Iberdrola Cantabria decide not to redeploy the PB40 PowerBuoy, the total contract value for the current phase of the contract may be reduced.
-If we are unable to successfully manufacture all ten PowerBuoy units or meet the terms of the Spain construction agreement, or if we are not able to successfully negotiate a subsequent contract or contracts with Iberdrola Cantabria for the manufacture and deployment of the nine additional PowerBuoy units, or if Iberdrola Cantabria were to terminate the Spain construction agreement for any of these reasons, we may lose a material component of our current and anticipated revenue stream.
-If we are unable to agree to the necessary contract modifications, Iberdrola Cantabria will have the right to terminate the agreement if the first phase of construction is not completed by December 31, 2009 for reasons attributable to us or if we interrupt our services for more than 180 days and do not resume within a 30-day period, or for a serious and repeated breach of a major obligation that is not curred within a 30-day period after we receive notice of the breach.
-In addition, we have made guarantees to Iberdrola Cantabria associated with the current phase of construction in respect certain other costs as set forth in the agreement.
-We have recognized an anticipated loss of \$4.2 million under this contract.
-Our estimates of the project's costs may increase in the future, and we may elect to incur the additional costs and continue the project, to seek other suppliers for the materials or services related to the cost increases or to terminate the agreement.
-Any of such outcomes may have a material adverse effect on our financial condition and results of operations.
-The anticipated loss of \$4.2 million under the Spain construction agreement includes costs incurred to date and our current estimate of other amounts we may be required to bear under the agreement and reflects our estimate of potential reductions in milestone amounts billable under the current phase of the contract.
+If we are unable to successfully meet the terms of the Spain construction agreement, or if we are not able to successfully negotiate a subsequent contract or contracts with Iberdrola Cantabria for the manufacture and deployment of the nine additional PowerBuoy units, or if Iberdrola Cantabria were to terminate the Spain construction agreement for any of these reasons, we may lose a component of our current and anticipated revenue stream.
+If we are unable to agree to the necessary contract modifications, Iberdrola Cantabria will have the right to terminate the agreement if the first phase of construction is not completed on time for reasons attributable to us, or if we interrupt our services for more than 180 days and do not resume within a 30-day period, or for a serious and repeated breach of a major obligation that is not cured within a 30-day period after we receive notice of the breach.
+In addition, we have made guarantees to Iberdrola Cantabria associated with the current phase of construction in respect of the quality, repair and replacement of the 40kW PowerBuoy system and ocean-based substation and the level of power output of the 40kW PowerBuoy system.
+If we are found to be in default of our obligations under the Spain construction agreement, Iberdrola Cantabria will have the right to seek reimbursement for direct damages only, limited to amounts specified in the contract.